 Better still, you might be able to draw a connection to these names from ancestors in your own family.
 Whatever your inspiration, these vintage baby names are well worth your consideration.

 Jasper is a name that means treasurer, as explained in Baby Center.
 It would sound great as a name for either a girl or a boy; some famous examples include artist Jasper Johns and novelist Jasper Fforde.
 2 Clara

 Lawrence has a connection to the word for laurel, as noted in Baby Name Wizard.
 Often shortened to Larry in years past, it seems like the time for Lawrence as a full name has come.
+4 Clarence

 the name Claude hit peak popularity in the 1880s, as explained in Baby Name Wizard.
 Bring it back.
 (Claudius is actually pretty cool, too, unless you have something against your kid being named after an emperor.)
 6 Grace

 This is an absolutely gorgeous name that is finally coming back in vogue.
 It would also make a perfect middle name for any child.
 Derived from the Latin 'gratia', meaning God's favor, according to SheKnows, this names as as #blessed as you can get.

 Although it may immediately make you think of the Lewis Carroll story, this is a classic name.
 Meaning

 noble, the name Alice is experiencing a resurgence in popularity, as noted in Name Berry.
 8 Cora